OpenChargingCloud/WWCP_Core/README.md

 Internet protocols.
 This repository defines the fundamental core concepts, entities and data structures.

+WWCP comes with adapters to well-known e-mobility protocols like OCPP, OICP and OCPI.
+Please note, that OICP is not a free and open protocol and therefore the adapter can not be distributed as free open source software.

 This software is developed by [GraphDefined GmbH](http://www.graphdefined.com).
 We appreciate your participation in this ongoing project, and your help to improve it.
 If you find bugs, want to request a feature or send us a pull request, feel free to